 Production and release

 Once we’ve recorded our conversations with our guests, we’ll listen back to the conversations then record our intro / outro.
 We then edit all of the audio files together into one recording which we load onto our podcast host and schedule for release.
-We don’t actually edit any of the conversations though, we just go with what we’ve captured.
+We don’t actually edit any of the conversations much at all though, we generally just go with what we’ve captured.

 Once we’ve scheduled the episode for release, we’ll let you know the planned release date.
+These are generally six to eight weeks after recording.
 We’ll aim to let you know again closer to the time, but we don’t always manage to do this!